capactio/.github/SECURITY.md

 ## Reporting a vulnerability

+**Please do not report security vulnerabilities through public GitHub issues.**

-To report security vulnerabilities in Capact project, please write an email with a detailed description of the issue to [**security@capact.io**](mailto:security@capact.io).
+To report security vulnerabilities in Capact project, please send an email to [**security@capact.io**](mailto:security@capact.io) with a detailed description of the issue.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity.